(940) 343-9229

 OSHA has a clear requirement for the ratio of portable toilets to workers.
 For every 20 workers on a 40-hour workweek, at least one portable toilet must be available.
 This ratio ensures toilets are readily accessible to workers when needed, reducing wait times and their associated health risks.

-Easy to Reach: Placing Toilets Where Workers Need Them
+Placing Portable Toilets Where Workers Need Them

 Construction site workers are often spread across various zones and levels, so having toilets readily accessible becomes a matter of convenience, efficiency, and safety.